seagram/seagram.dev/src/pages/posts/apple-script.md

 ```
 -- Set the folder path
-set folderPath to choose folder with prompt "Select the folder containing files to rename:"
+set folderPath to choose folder with prompt "Select folder: "
 set prefix to "new_"

 -- List all files in the folder